-100% of the Staff at Perris Lake High School are fully credentialed and highly qualified.
-All the teachers either have their CLAD or their SB330.
+Of the 17 teachers we have at Perris Lake High School 11 teachers are fully credentialed and highly qualified, with either their CLAD or their SB330, 3 are CTE credentialed through the state, and three interim teachers.
+We also have 1 guest teacher and 2 Para-educators.
 The teachers have been trained in AVID strategies and are trained in Common Core State Standards.
 The district provides ongoing staff development to keep their employees highly qualified so they can prepare students to succeed in this global society.